MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/CampaignUrls.md

 ### Returns
 |Type|Description|
 |-|-
-Object|A map of the campaign's custom parameters.
-For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the name of the custom parameter and value is the parameter's value.
+Object|A map of the campaign's custom parameters.<br /><br />For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the name of the custom parameter and value is the parameter's value.

 ## <a name="gettrackingtemplate"></a>getTrackingTemplate
 Returns the campaign's tracking template.